santoshsmalagi/Developer-Essentials/Doxygen.md

 ``doxygen`` - the executable ``doxygen`` is the main program that parses the sources and generates documentation
 ``doxywizard`` - is a graphical front-end for editing the configuration file that is used by ``doxygen`` and for running ``doxygen`` in a graphical environment

-Working with Doxygen in a new project basically involves three steps:
+Working with Doxygen basically involves three steps:

 * Step I - annotate source code with special comments or comment blocks which Doxygen can understand
 * Step II - create a configuration file